Sample Essay on Charles Elwood Yeager

 The most outstanding part of this story is that with the help of French underground Charles Elwood Yeager managed to evade capture which was the first miracle and the second miracle was that he somehow managed to persuade General Dwight Eisenhower to confirm the permission to come back to his very same 363rd fighter squadron.
 The fact of his return to the squadron was “almost impossible” under the war terms and the possibility of espionage.
 So Yeager also revealed a talent of convincing people in his rightness.

 The end of WWII showed Yeager’s result of twelve and a half victories.
 His magnificent eyesight and his attention to details helped him shot down four FW 190s and five Me109s.
-All his achievements and an outstanding talent that astonished everybody and made everybody keep a check at his career lead him to the first promotion – he was promoted to captain2.
+All his achievements and an outstanding talent that astonished everybody and made everybody keep a check at his career lead him to the first promotion – he was promoted to captain.
 In 1945 we married his fiancée Glennis Faye Dickhouse and there is no surprise in the fact that all the planes the he flew were named in her honor (-51B, -C and –D Mustangs)[5].

 After spending some time as a flight instructor Yeager got the opportunity to fly “almost every fighter in the flight line” as assistant maintenance officer in the Fighter section of the Flight test division at Wright Field [5].
 Yeager was always chosen for the flight shows and he enjoyed his job strongly.
 The chief of the Flight test division Colonel Albert Boyd took notice of young Charles Yeager and chose him for entering his test pilot school at Wright Field.
 It was definitely a problem for Yeager as the only education he had was his High School diploma, nevertheless Yeager showed a great persistence and his ability to fly upstaged his academic “gaps”.